 - Dry sink and shower

 Of course your bathroom is likely still be a fully functioning part of your home for the duration of the sale.
 Having water residue and puddles still in the sink and tub can detract from any cleaning efforts you’ve put it.
 Drying them up just before the viewing will help give your bathroom that showroom feeling.
+Also look out for water-scum build up on the grout of your tiles. this can make the tiles look old and may be a cause for concern for some buyers.
+An easy way to clean this to scrub some bathroom cleaner or white vinegar directly on the affected areas with an old toothbrush.

 - Cover up mould stains